 A blazer is always a safe bet.
 Quality trousers and dress shoes are essential too.
 And, it would be wise to ensure everything matches too.
 If truth be told, some workplaces might ask you to wear a tie.
 Although, it’s not always necessary.
 And, your shirt must be tucked in.

-Difference between business casual and business professional for a man
+Difference between business professional and business casual for men

 To begin with, business casual attire for men requires a polished look.
 Yet, formal items like ties may not be required.
 It depends on the company you work for.
 However, the business professional dress code for men means that suits are commonly required.
 Besides, men have to look both polished and professional.